Milan wins 2-0 at Benevento, remains unbeaten atop Serie A - WHIZ News

 Benevento, which is led by former Milan star player and coach Filippo Inzaghi, missed a penalty.

 Milan remained the only unbeaten team across Europe’s top five leagues.
-Stefano Pioli’s side moved back a point above Inter Milan, which had earlier won 6-2 at Crotone thanks to a Lautaro Martínez hat trick.
+Stefano Pioli’s side is one point above Inter Milan, which won 6-2 at Crotone thanks to a Lautaro Martínez hat trick.

+The Rossoneri face arguably their biggest test so far of the season when they host nine-time defending champion Juventus on Wednesday.

+“It’s not decisive, it will just be a nice game between teams who are playing well,” Pioli said.
+“I’m still convinced that Juventus, Inter and Napoli are the strongest teams in the league.

 All 20 Serie A teams were in action on Sunday as the Italian league resumed after the winter break.